nagyistge/angular2-schema-form/README.md

 ```

 ## Creating a custom widget
-Angular2 schema form allows you to create your own widget.
+Angular schema form allows you to create your own widget.
 Currently this feature is not completely defined and the API could change.

 ## Building the API documentation